CLRX/CLRX-mirror/doc/ClrxAsmRocm.md

 ## Scalar register allocation

-Assembler for ROCm format counts all SGPR registers and add extra registers (VCC, FLAT_SCRATCH, XNACK_MASK) if any used to register pool.
+Assembler for ROCm format counts all SGPR registers and add extra registers (FLAT_SCRATCH, XNACK_MASK) if any used to register pool.
 Special fields determines what extra SGPR extra has been added.
+The VCC register is included by default.

 ## List of the specific pseudo-operations